-A run down area that was re-developed into a coolpedestrian area with cute shops, coffee joints and brewries
+A run down area that was re-developed into a cool pedestrian area with cute shops, coffee joints and breweries

 A very popular park in downtown Toronto.
 Grab lunch at one of the many restaurants in Little Italy, Kensington or Chinatown before chilling out and people watching!

 Hop on a ferry ($8 adult return) for a 15 min trip to the Toronto Islands!
 Rent a bike (single, tandem or quadricycle) and cycle around the island, lay on the beach, go for a swim, have a bbq or have a cold beer in one of the local bars.
 All before heading back to downtown Toronto (ferrys generally leave every 15-30 mins)

 Catch a game at the Rogers Centre and cheer on the Jays